pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 Pywbemcli supports various output formats for the results.
 The output format can be selected with the ``--output-format/-o`` option.

-The output formats fall into three groups however, not all formats are applicable to all subcommands:
+The output formats fall into three groups.
+However, not all formats are applicable to all subcommands:

 * **Table formats** - The :ref:`Table formats` display the output as a table with